Gen Naravane holds talks with Australian counterpart | Law-Order

 - India

-Army Chief Gen MM Naravane on Wednesday held wide-ranging talks with his Australian counterpart Lt Gen Rick Burr on ways to further deepen bilateral military cooperation.
+Army Chief Gen MM Naravane on Wednesday held wide-ranging talks with his Australian counterpart Lt Gen Rick Burr on ways to further deepen bilateral military cooperation besides pressing global issues.
+It is learnt that the ongoing crisis in Ukraine figured in the talks.
+Lt Gen Burr is on a visit to India from March 8 to 11.

+''Interaction between both the Chiefs of the Army Staff was warm and cordial.
+Both Chiefs exchanged views on the current global situation and the situation in Indo-Pacific in addition to discussing measures for enhancing defence cooperation between both armies,'' the Army said.
+Earlier, the Australian Army chief laid a wreath at the National War Memorial and received a ceremonial guard of honour at the South Block lawns.

+Lt Gen Burr also addressed the faculty and officials at the prestigious National Defence College.

 In June 2020, India and Australia elevated their ties to a comprehensive strategic partnership and signed a landmark deal for reciprocal access to military bases for logistics support.